LibertyDSNP/spec/pages/Batches/FileFormat.md

 * All assumptions from [DSNP Messages](/Messages/Overview)

 ## Details
-Parameters for Batch file storage should be chosen with client applications in mind; consumer devices must be able query, download and sift through downloaded batch files without adversely affecting user experience by way of long download times, heavy processing requirements which may quickly sap battery power, or by using lots of memory.
+Parameters for Batch file storage should be chosen with client applications in mind; consumer devices must be able to query, download and sift through downloaded batch files without adversely affecting user experience by way of long download times, heavy processing requirements which may quickly sap battery power, or by using lots of memory.

 This has implications for row group size as well as configuring bloom filters for the batch file, however, since it is possible to announce multiple batches in one announcement, the announcer can announce more data than  is in a single batch file.